social-native/elastic-composer/README.md

 manager.filters.boolean.setAggsEnabledToTrue();
 ```

 > The idea with enabling and disabling aggregation data is that these aggregations only need to run when a filter is visible to the user in the UI.
-Thus, enabling and disabling should mirror filter visiblity in the UI.
+Thus, enabling and disabling should mirror filter visibility in the UI.

 ### Disabling aggregation data for a filter